-- Adaptation Dye-Job: His fur is red in the manga while in the anime is purple.
+- Adaptation Dye-Job: His mane is red in the manga while in the anime it's purple.

 - Big Eater: He is constantly hungry and often thinks about food.
 After the time-skip, he has become a bit fat, just like his master.

 - Characterization Marches On: In his debut, he acts like a ferocious giant lion.
 In his later appearances he seems smarter than the average lion (though still not very clever) and makes human gestures.

 - Cowardly Lion: Literally.
 He's a huge and ferocious lion but he's also a coward whenever he perceives danger.
 To be fair, he simply knows how weak he is compared to the Grand Line threats.

 - Curb-Stomp Battle: Once Luffy gets out of the cage, he grabs Richie, twists his own arms and slams the lion to the ground spinning him for extra damage, knocking him out.

 - Formerly Fit: He seems to have gained some weight during the time-skip, not unlike his tamer.